zerosonesfun/awesome-recruiting/README.md

 Lists similar to this one.

 - [Awesome Recruitment by Sjamilla](https://github.com/Sjamilla/awesome-recruitment) - A list of talent acquisition resources by Sjamilla van der Tooren. `free`
+- [WizardSourcer Free Sourcing Tools](https://wizardsourcer.com/tools/) - A large list of tools for recruiters with the ability to download a CSV file of the list. `free`

 ## Contributing